Intervention/docs/image/v4/modifying-images/custom-extensions.md

 ---
 title: "Custom Extensions"
 subtitle: "Extend Intervention Image"
-lead: "Add custom extensions to Intervention Image by streamlining image transformations architecture with own modifiers and analyzers.
-Learn to group and reuse complex modifications and analyzing logic using custom classes."
+lead: "Add custom extensions to Intervention Image by streamlining image transformation architecture with your own modifiers and analyzers.
+Learn to group and reuse complex modification and analysis logic using custom classes."
 sort: 6
 ---